Design: Pekka Koskenkyla, Founder of the Nautor Swan and the 40m LOA Mirabellas

 b) Generating electricity under sail

-– No extra weight with a big battery pack replacing the lead keel
+– No extra weight with a big battery bank replacing the lead keel

 – New sail plan for more speed under sail